bibanon/bibanon/Stories/Denko/Denko.md

 ### BrendanielReads: Denko

 A Youtube Indie Voice Actor named [BrendanielReads](http://www.youtube.com/user/BrendanielReads) has created an audiobook of this story, narrating the various personalities of the colorful 2channers with different accents, and thus the horrific ridiculousness of Denko's situation.
-Check it out below: (it's still ongoing)
+Check it out below:

 [Denko Audiobook](http://www.youtube.com/playlist?list=PLpNAl5zLZSMUcMfsUrHFGR_avA6Jql2bl)